AllwineDesigns/stl_cmd/README.md

 Outputs a binary STL file of a cube with the provided width.
 If no output file is provided, data is sent to stdout.

+### stl_sphere

+    stl_sphere [-r <radius> ] [ -s <longitudinal segments> ] [ -t <latitudinal segments> ] [ <output file> ]\n");

+Outputs an stl file of a sphere with the provided radius and number of segments.
+If the radius is omitted, it defaults to 1.
+If longitudinal segments is omitted, it defaults to 32.
+If latitudinal segments is omitted, it defaults to half the longitudinal segments.
+If no output file is provided, data is sent to stdout.

 ### stl_merge

     stl_merge [ -o <output file> ] [ <input file> ... ]